AI4Finance-Foundation/FinGPT/README.md

 **Disclaimer: We are sharing codes for academic purposes under the MIT education license.
 Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**

 > Note: Installation may require Python 3.9+.
-> See [examples/hello_fingpt/hello.py](examples/hello_fingpt/hello.py) for a simple script that downloads CNBC news about AAPL.
+> Please see [examples/hello_fingpt/hello.py](examples/hello_fingpt/hello.py) for a simple script that downloads CNBC news about AAPL.